jeffteeters/nwb_indexer/docs/nwbindexer_usage.rst

 Where:

    <index_path>
-       Path to sqlite3 database file or a directory or '-' for the default database (nwb_index.db).
+       Path to SQLite database file or a directory or '-' for the default database (nwb_index.db).
-       If is path to a directory, then use default database (nwb_index.db) in that directory.
+       If is path to a directory, then uses default database (nwb_index.db) in that directory.

    <query>
        Query to execute (optional).
 If present, must be quoted.
 If not present, interactive